Mission and History

 Gavin Deming, Founder & Executive Director

 Gavin started to dream of working with goats to eat knotweed and other invasives when a good friend presented the idea of roaming Pittsburgh's North Side with a small nomadic herd eating overgrown vacant lots, more than ten years ago.
 When he worked on a project to bring the goats to a public space that had immediate positive effects on the landscape, he knew he had to get more involved.
-Fast forward a few years and he is looking forward to the Allegheny GoatScape herd keeping up this good work, mitigating invasive plants throughout Allegheny County in an eco-friendly way.
-Gavin has his MSW from University of Pennsylvania and is the community specialist for the Western Pennsylvania Conservancy’s Community Gardens and Greenspace Program.
+A few years later, he created Allegheny GoatScape as a 501c3 non-profit to be able to use these gentle animals and work with partners, mitigating invasive plants throughout Allegheny County in an eco-friendly way.

 Allegheny GoatScape Board of Directors: